Altenstein Castle (Lower Franconia): History

 In 1695, Emperor Leopold I elevated John Casimir of Stein zu Altenstein to the rank of imperial free baron (Reichsfreiherrenstand).
 This only delayed the decline of the family a little, however.
 At that time there were still three lines of the family: zu Altenstein, Marbach and Ditterswind.

 The Steins of Altenstein lived at their family seat until 1703, but then moved down into the valley to their newly built schloss of Pfaffendorf.
 In 1670, the bishopric asked the castellans, in vain, to rebuild the castle.
 As a consequence, the castle fell into its present ruined state.
 In 1768 Christian Adam Louis von Stein sold the manor of Maroldsweisach to Joseph Anton, Baron Horneck of Weinheim.
 As one of the last estates, the manor in Pfaffendorf went to the barons of Grunelius around 1850.

 In 1875, Karl vom Stein zum Altenstein died, the last twig of the German branch of the lords of Altenstein.
 Finally the castle went in 1895 to the lords of Rotenhan.
 In 1898 and 1949/50, minor maintenance work was carried out.

 The castle ruins were donated to the district of Hassberge in 1972, which now owns and manages them.
 In 1999, the county began the renovation and development of the site, which was officially completed in 2003.

 The most notable member of the von Altenstein family was Karl Sigmund Franz, Baron of Stein zum Altenstein (1770–1840), who is often confused with his namesake and predecessor in office, Heinrich Friedrich Karl vom und zum Stein, the well-known "Baron vom Stein".
-Thise Rhineland family has no genealogical connexion with the Franconian Steins of Altenstein.
+This Rhineland family has no genealogical connexion with the Franconian Steins of Altenstein.